 I had been a bit nervous about cycling into the centre of the city from the airport, especially after 24 hours without sleep, but as it turned out traffic on Friday afternoons is very light as so many people head for the coast at weekends to get away from the air pollution.

 On our first Sunday we set out for a bit of an exploration of Providencia, the area where we were staying.
 Its quite near the historic centre but it’s full of large trees and looks strangely like Putney or Hampstead in London.

+The dual carriageway wonderfully free of traffic on Sundays.
 We found that one side of the dual carriageway along the river was shut to cars as they organise what they call a “Ciclorecrovia” along about 15 km of central city roads every Sunday.
 We went back to get our bikes and had a pleasant morning along with about 40,000 other men, women and children who were enjoying the centre of their city in peace.

 We have booked into four weeks of a Spanish class and at our age going back to school is quite a shock.
 Having to sit down, inside all day while complex grammar is explained in rapid spanish is very hard.
 We also get hours of homework.
 I am embarrassed to admit that I never did my homework when I was at school so this is also a novelty for me.